mwhicks1/mhicks-www/content/publication/_index.md

   show_comments: false # see site config to choose Disqus or Utterances
   # for single-sidebar layout
   sidebar:
-    text_link_label: View recent talks
+    text_link_label: View recent publications
-    text_link_url: /talk/
+    text_link_url: /publication/
     show_sidebar_adunit: false # show ad container
 ---

-** No content below YAML for the talk _index.
+** No content below YAML for the publication _index.
 This file provides front matter for the listing page layout and sidebar content.
-It is also a branch bundle, and all settings under `cascade` provide front matter for all pages inside talk/.
+It is also a branch bundle, and all settings under `cascade` provide front matter for all pages inside publication/.
 You may still override any of these by changing them in a page's front matter.**